JShad30/the_recipe_store/README.md

 UX Rating Youtube Channel, https://www.youtube.com/watch?v=z05L-y6GAAY - Hamburger menu to a cross in the navbar when selected in mobile views.

 Slideshow on the homepage https://www.the-art-of-web.com/css/fading-slideshow-no-jquery/

+The following link was a guide I used to help create the membership areas and implement user authentication https://pythonspot.com/login-authentication-with-flask/